jinscodes/Blog_nextJS/data/posts/ts-compiler-options.md

 ```

 #### removeComments
-Set to remove all annotations from type script sources during compilation.
+Set to remove all annotations from TypeScript sources during compilation.

 ```json
 "compilerOptions": {